happy531/happy531/README.md

 - 💻 I fuel my passion and skill-set by venturing into the creation of personal projects & courses, maximising the learning from each experience,

-- 🌱 I’m currently learning Data Engineering, Azure and Machine Learning,
+- 🌱 I’m currently learning Data Engineering and Machine Learning,

 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/jedrzej-wesolowski/), [Instagram](https://www.instagram.com/jedrzejwesolowski/)**